Launching the VASCO citizen science project: The Web Interface

 The user can choose from five options:

 \begin{enumerate} \item ``The object is still there.'' \item ``The image has a defect.'' \item ``It has moved!'' \item ``It has vanished!'' \item ``Other.'' \end{enumerate}

-Sometimes, an object might appear to have moved, while the fields-of-view of the images have been rotated.
-By rotating the images with the help of the two small squares attached to the Pan-STARRS image, the user can investigate whether the central star actually moved or if the field of view orientation gave rise to such an effect.
+Sometimes, an~object might appear to have moved, because~the fields-of-view of the images have been rotated.
+By~rotating the images with the help of the two small squares attached to the Pan-STARRS image, the~user can investigate whether the central star actually moved or if the field of view orientation gave rise to such an effect.
 Other times, defects might plague one or both of the images.
-Sometimes, the user might note something remarkable he or she cannot put words on, in which we case we ask the user to mark it as ``Other'' and advise them to use the ``Inspect'' button, which opens a new window with a commentary field (Figure \ref{Inspect}).
-A tutorial and a tutorial video\footnote{https://www.youtube.com/watch?v=eM84b6-Z\_xY} \footnote{https://www.youtube.com/watch?v=gtuF9ISAMRE} is accessible on the webpage.
+Sometimes, the~user might note something remarkable he or she cannot put words on, in~which we case we ask the user to mark it as ``Other'' and advise them to use the ``Inspect'' button, which opens a new window with a commentary field (Figure \ref{Inspect}).
+A~tutorial and a tutorial video~\endnote{\url{https://www.youtube.com/watch?v=eM84b6-Z\_xY}}$^{,}$\endnote{\url{https://www.youtube.com/watch?v=gtuF9ISAMRE}} is accessible on the webpage.
 Another tutorial aimed for educational use can be obtained by request.

-\section{The citizen science effort}
+\section{The Citizen Science~Effort}

 A citizen science project that generates a large quantity of data also requires a large interactive effort to succeed.
-The VASCO citizen science project is public and welcomes all interested users to participate.\footnote{https://www.su.se/english/research/research-news/look-to-the-sky-and-help-researchers-in-a-new-citizen-science-project-1.496340} The web page also has a French version\footnote{http://user.it.uu.se/$\sim$kripe367/MLblink.FR/\#/}, which makes the project accessible for volunteers in French-speaking countries.
-We will expand the web interface to offer versions in more languages, e.g.\ Spanish, over time.
+The~VASCO citizen science project is public and welcomes all interested users to participate~\endnote{\url{https://www.su.se/english/research/research-news/look-to-the-sky-and-help-researchers-in-a-new-citizen-science-project-1.496340}}.
+The web page also has a French version~\endnote{\url{http://user.it.uu.se/$\sim$kripe367/MLblink.FR/\#/}}, which makes the project accessible for volunteers in French-speaking countries.
+We will expand the web interface to offer versions in more languages, e.g., Spanish, over~time.